-Customs Trade Partnership Against Terrorism (C-TPAT) - Definition
+Customs Trade Partnership Against Terrorism (C-TPAT) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.